Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 Meyerhof (1956) Direct Allowable BC from SPT (Sand, 25 mm settlement)

 $B$ in metres.
-These give $q_a$ corresponding to 25 mm settlement.
-For other target settlement $s$ mm: multiply by $s/25$.
-Bowles (1996) revised upward by about 50% for modern practice.
-Always treat these as preliminary estimates; formal bearing capacity analysis with full correction factors is required for important structures.
+These give qa corresponding to 25 mm settlement.
+For other target settlement s mm: multiply by s/25.
+Bowles (1996) revised upward by ≈50% for modern practice.
+Always treat as preliminary estimates; formal analysis required for important structures.

 Cone Penetration Test (CPT)